Alioth4J/corneast/README.md

 - **Scalability**

 ## Building
-Run `mvn clean install` from the root directory of the project.
+Run `./mvnw clean install -DskipTests` from the root directory of the project.

 The built jar files will be located in the `target` directory of each module.